The Arkells bring Rally Cry to Kelowna - Lake Country Calendar

 “For us writing political songs that are catchy is something that our heroes have done really well like Stevie Wonder, Johnny Cash and Bruce Springstein.
 They know how to do songs that have meaning and weight, but also that you could play at a party,” said Kerman.

-The line from their song Relentless, ‘relentless, like a dog to a bone’ was inspired by a conversation with Paul Langolis of the Tragically Hip about Downie and how he adored him.
-Langolis began talking about how relentless he was to keep on touring even after being diagnosed with cancer.
-Langolis called Downie relentless for his dedication to touring and to performing like a dog to a bone.
+The line from their song Relentless, “relentless, like a dog to a bone” was inspired by a conversation with Paul Langlois of the Tragically Hip about Downie and how he adored him.
+Langlois began talking about how relentless he was to keep on touring even after being diagnosed with cancer.
+Langlois called Downie relentless for his dedication to touring and to performing like a dog to a bone.
 His sentence then became their chorus.

 “It’s a pretty awesome feeling to think that a song you wrote in your bedroom can be heard and felt by people thousands of kilometres away from you,” said Kerman.
 “You definitely get a real hit of gratification when you are performing a song and they are singing it right back at you.
 It’s that feeling of community and being a part of something big.”